 Get the Process Right

-For our clients, we create efficiency by mapping processes in detail and automating the parts not requiring expert judgement.
+For our clients, we utilize our Sona ProMISe platform to create efficiency by mapping processes in detail and automating the parts not requiring expert judgement.
 We start with a tangled mess, move toward discovery of critical knowledge, and organize it for reuse and visibility.

 When a physician orders a procedure, test, or medication, we proceed through payer-imposed process steps: